 The manufacturing processes for our lentiviral vectors and our drug products are complex.
 We explore improvements to our manufacturing processes on a regular basis, as we evaluate clinical and manufacturing data and based on discussions with regulatory authorities.
-In some circumstances, changes in the manufacturing process, such as our planned switch to a suspension vector for Abecma, may require us to perform additional comparability studies, develop additional assays, modify release specifications, collect additional data from patients, submit additional regulatory filings, or comply with additional requirements, which may lead to delays in our clinical development and commercialization plans.
+In some circumstances, changes in the manufacturing process may require us to perform additional comparability studies, develop additional assays, modify release specifications, collect additional data from patients, submit additional regulatory filings, or comply with additional requirements, which may lead to delays in our clinical development and commercialization plans.
 Additionally, the FDA may not agree with our changes to the manufacturing process which could require us to perform additional development work and lead to further delays.